- Custom SaaS App Development

 The term โtenancyโ in the SaaS model means every single customer who uses a SaaS platform for which the customer pays a subscription fee.
 Though a fundamental construct of a SaaS environment, the tenancy model doesnโt mean to indicate that it has anything to do with influencing your application performance.

 However, the numerical increase of tenants in your SaaS system would surely indicate the increasing viability of your product, meaning it is helping customers to manage their businesses through a unified experience.
+The role of the tenancy model is to ensure that the customersโ expectations are met, developers are provided flexible solutions, costs are set, and operational complexities are maintained.

 Types of SaaS Tenancy Architecture